MaKaNu/SubmoduleTestsMaster/README.md

 ## Commandline

-This section explains the workflow of working with submodule on the commandline.
+This section explains the workflow of working with submodules on the commandline.

 ### Add the Submodules